Cost of Owning a Jack Russell Terrier

 Owning a Jack Russell Terrier is a significant financial commitment over their 13-16 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan on 13-17 lbs and 13-16 yrs of life with a Jack Russell Terrier, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 Originally bred as a tenacious vermin hunter, the Jack Russell Terrier brings centuries of selective breeding into the modern home.

 First-Year Expenses